- A level requirements: AAB

-This module examines struggles for democracy across history from a comparative perspective, focusing on contemporary Southeast Asia.
+This module examines struggles for democracy across history from a comparative perspective.
 It challenges students to reflect on why a particular variety of democracy, representative government (or ‘polyarchy’), has become one of the dominant political systems in the modern world.
 It explores the circumstances under which dictatorship gives way to representative government, and the conditions under which representative systems have the best chance of surviving.
-We will examine the prospects for democracy in Southeast Asia, asking whether the region will follow the examples of Europe and Latin America or whether new hybrid political systems might consolidate themselves.
-The course focuses on three major approaches to questions of democratisation: modernisation theory; the social forces tradition; and transition theory.
-These rival theories provide the framework for an exploration of global trends (‘waves of democracy’, and ‘reverse waves’ of democratic breakdown) and recent Southeast Asian developments.
-The course assists in the development of student skills, specifically in conducting case studies and performing straightforward statistical analyses using a spreadsheet.
+We will examine the prospects for democracy in the global South, especially Southeast Asia and Sub-Saharan Africa, asking whether other regions will follow the examples of democratisation in Europe and North and South America and investigating ongoing barriers to democratic consolidation.
+The course focuses on three major approaches to questions of democratisation—modernisation theory, the social forces tradition, and transition theory—which provide rival frameworks for exploring global trends and country cases.

 This module aims to develop students’ knowledge of British political parties and the party system within which they operate.
 It explores questions and issues surrounding party structure and organisation, electoral strategy, party ideology and the socio-historical contexts which lead to the rise of certain types of parties rather than others.